leonjalfon1/sdp-chaos/labs/04-fis-chaos.md

 ## Create Experiment Template

 - Steady State:
-  - The application should have at least 20 pods at all times
+  - The application should have at least 10 pods at all times
   - The application should always return Http 200 when a user browses to it's URL

 - Hypothesis:
-  - If there's an outage in the region `eu-central-1` the Application will have downtime and users will not be able to access it as the cluster operates only in that region and there is no `failover` mechanism.
+  - If there's an outage in the region `eu-central-1` the `failover` mechanism will be activated and all traffic will be redirected to the application running on a cluster in `ap-southeast-1`

 - Experiment:
   - In order to simulate a region outage we are going to terminate all instances of the EKS cluster.

 1. Configure some variables for creating the FIS Experiment template configuration file
 ```
-NODEGROUP_ARN=
+NODEGROUP_ARN=arn:aws:eks:eu-central-1:027065296145:nodegroup/chaos/nodegroup/6ebecdb4-3ccd-a051-95c9-b9d35af0b01e
-NODEGROUP_NAME=
+NODEGROUP_NAME=nodegroup
-FIS_ROLE_ARN=
+FIS_ROLE_ARN=arn:aws:iam::027065296145:role/FIS
 EXPERIMENT_TEMPLATE_NAME=sdp-chaos-cli
 ```

 2. Create Experiment template configuration file
 ```
-tee -a ~/FIS-experiment-template.json > /dev/null <<EOT
+tee -a ~/fis-experiment-template.json > /dev/null <<EOT
 {
     "description": "Terminate a region by deleting all the nodes of the cluster located in eu-central-1",
     "targets": {